 If you’re part of the AppleSeed beta program or are an Apple Developer using a Mac with a Fusion Drive, you’ll have to back up and reformat your drive to HFS+ if you’re upgrading from a beta copy of High Sierra to the GM.

 Based on the way Apple is framing this notice, it sounds like the APFS upgrade was a bug or, at least, unintentional.
-After all, APFS is designed to be used for solid-state storage, not spinning hard drives.
+After all, APFS is designed to be used for a primarily solid-state storage world, not necessarily spinning hard drives.